GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 ## Create the Redis worker service

 The guestbook application needs to communicate to Redis workers to read data.
 To make the Redis workers discoverable, you need to set up a service.
 A service provides transparent load balancing to a set of pods.

+View the configuration file that defines the worker service:

 ```bash
 cat redis-slave-service.yaml
 ```

 This file defines a service named `redis-slave` running on port 6379.
 Note that the `selector` field of the service matches the Redis worker pods created in the previous step.

+Create the service:

 ```bash
 kubectl create -f redis-slave-service.yaml
 ```

-Verify that the service is created:
+Verify that the service has been created:

 ```bash
 kubectl get service